 The first trimester is full of nausea, exhaustion, and a lot of new swelling.
-The last thing you want to do in the morning is eat, but it may be the one thing that helps keep the nausea at bay!
+The last thing you want to do in the morning is to eat, but it may be the one thing that helps keep nausea at bay!
 Here are a few ideas to keep your energy up and your nausea down during the first trimester.

 02 of 06

 It sounds simple and boring but some plain buttered toast and a cup of ginger tea can be a great start to your morning.
-It's not the most nutrient dense breakfast, but it will be easy to eat and doesn't have any weird smells that may offend your sensitive nose.
+It's not the most nutrient-dense breakfast, but it will be easy to eat and doesn't have any smells that may offend your sensitive nose.
 If you are really feeling ambitious, try adding a poached egg.
-Or, just add a smear of cream cheese and some sliced apples with a drizzle of honey.
+Alternatively, just add a smear of cream cheese and some sliced apples with a drizzle of honey.
 You can get a little fruit and some dairy in your system.

 04 of 06

 06 of 06

-If you are feeling really ambitious, you can add a smear of peanut butter and a sprinkle of berries onto your waffle.
+If you are feeling ambitious, you can add a smear of peanut butter and a sprinkle of berries onto your waffle.
 This will help you get your protein and a small serving of fruit!
-It's hard to eat right in the early months, so try to fit in whatever nutrients you can.
+It's hard to eat right in the early months, so try to include whatever nutrients you can.